MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 ![Example SCEP configuration](images/sharedaccount/scep-config.png)

-Full documentation for configuring SCEP in Intune: [Use SCEP certificate profiles with Microsoft Intune](/mem/intune/protect/certificates-profile-scep).
+For detailed steps on configuring SCEP in Intune see [Use SCEP certificate profiles with Microsoft Intune](/mem/intune/protect/certificates-profile-scep).

 #### CA certificate deployment
 The devices must also trust the CA who issued its client certificate.
 Create a trusted certificate configuration and assign it to “SharedDevices” group.
 This assignment deploys your CA certificate to the devices.
 See documentation: [Create trusted certificate profiles in Microsoft Intune](/mem/intune/protect/certificates-trusted-root).